 Nissan’s Leaf is the best-selling electric car in the world, having been on sale since 2011.
 The popular hatchback is available with two different battery sizes – 24 kWh and 30 kWh – and can be rapid charged on the CHAdeMO standard.

-Available with the OLEV Category 1 Plug-in Car Grant, new car buyers can get £4,500 towards the cost of a new Nissan Leaf, and will also be eligible for the Homecharge Scheme grant, with up to £500 available towards a fully installed home charging unit.
+Available with the OLEV Category 1 Plug-in Car Grant when new, buyers may still be eligible for the Homecharge Scheme grant, with up to £500 available towards a fully installed home charging unit.

 Official NEDC Range

 Nissan Leaf 30 kWh155 miles